About Killingly Energy Center/NTE Energy

 How will KEC impact property values?

 Many factors determine a property’s value in a community, including the quality of the public schools, the safety of local neighborhoods, the stability of the community’s tax base and a healthy business and economic development climate.
 KEC is being sited adjacent to the industrial park and in an area designated for industrial development.
-Given the existing industrial businesses and infrastructure, the added jobs to the community, as well as payment of significant property taxes every year, KEC could have a positive impact on Killingly property values.
-KEC will also support other important Town services or infrastructure improvements.
+Given the existing industrial businesses and infrastructure, the added jobs to the community, as well as payment of significant property taxes, KEC could have a positive impact on Killingly property values.
+KEC will also support other important Town services and infrastructure improvements.
 These revenues could also be used to lower the tax rate for local residents.
 For the immediate neighbors to KEC, NTE will be offering a Property Value Guarantee to those residents located within a 2500 foot radius from the center of the project.
 This commitment has been included in the Community Environmental Benefit Agreement with the Town (refer to CEBA Section 6c for details which is available on the KEC website).

 Will KEC construction require blasting?
-Will local wells be monitored?
+Will local wells and property be monitored for damage?

-Yes, blasting will be required to construct the KEC facility.
-The project will obtain all required permits and work with an experienced contractor who is familiar with the area’s geology and hydrology.
-In addition, KEC will develop and implement a plan to monitor neighboring wells prior to the blasting and mitigate any issues resulting from it.
+Yes, surficial blasting will be required to construct the KEC facility.
+The project will obtain all required permits and work with an experienced blasting contractor who is familiar with the area’s geology and hydrology.
+In addition, KEC will develop and offer local residents a plan to monitor neighboring wells and properties prior to the blasting and mitigate any damage resulting from it.

 How much additional traffic will KEC create and will there be upgrades to Lake Road?

 KEC will add some additional traffic to Lake Road during construction, but the existing roadway network and infrastructure are capable of handling these increased volumes.
 Once operational, KEC is expected to add a negligible amount of traffic.
 Vehicles exiting the facility will be directed to the east, toward the industrial park, and the existing “No Thru Trucks” sign will be moved to the west of the KEC site.
-To accommodate larger trucks accessing the site, widening of Lake Road may be necessary along the curve just east of the site.
+To accommodate larger trucks accessing the site, improvements to Lake Road will be made along the curves just east of the site.